sarvjeets/lakshmi/README.md

 resource for introduction to basic investing concepts like asset-allocation, asset-location, etc.

-Following features are currently available:
+The following features are currently available:
 - Specify and track asset allocation across accounts.
 - Ability to add/edit/delete accounts and assets (funds, stocks, etc.) inside those accounts.